-This Mexican influenced breakfast of peppers stuffed with a ground beef and salsa verde lays atop a bed of cheese, pan fried until crispy, all topped with an egg for the perfect breakfast treat.
+This Tex Mex influenced breakfast of peppers stuffed with a ground beef and salsa verde lays atop a bed of cheese, pan fried until crispy, all topped with an egg for the perfect breakfast treat.
 Eggs don’t have to be boring, so give these Breakfast Stuffed Peppers a try!

 How is everyone doing?
 I’m sharing these Breakfast Stuffed Peppers today as a weekend breakfast or brunch idea.
 It’s Friday and even though we’ve had this crazy flu all of last week we still worked out everyday.
 Not bad right and I for one am glad we pushed ourselves.

 What are your weekend plans?
 I see lots of new food videos in my future, but that’s me. 🙂

 I’m telling you guys, the crispy cheese base tucked inside each bell pepper ring is the perfect way to keep things together.
 Pan fried until all bubbly, just let it go a little more and those crispy edges found on grilled cheese sandwiches and pizza crusts, which are amazing, is what it transforms into.

 Best part is it acts like a base and assists in serving these right from the pan.
 I’ve made this several times over the past 3 weeks and this version is the one I wanted to share with you.

 Just think bell pepper ring, a layer of crispy cheese, then a layer of ground beef simmered in a salsa verde, then a beautifully cooked egg on top for the win!

 All you need is a fork as the tender bell pepper ring gives way to the salsa verde and beef then the crisp cheese underneath.
 I love a good runny egg and this works perfectly as you pierce the yolk and it covers it all.
 So good!
 If runny yolks aren’t your thing, just cook them a little longer.